pawel-bogdan/BetHelper/README.md

 ## General info
 Bet Helper makes easier and speeds up information researching about actual football matches in offer of one of the most famous polish bookmaker(Fortuna).
+It downloads informations like squads value, odds etc. They are located at a few football-themed websites so manual searching would take much more time.
+It also calculates SVC Ratio(Squad value/course).
 It is build using technologies such as:
 * Java
 * Maven